Almana-mc/LogisticsNetworks/src/main/resources/assets/logisticsnetworks/guides/logisticsnetworks/guide/channels.md

 Current transfer code checks filters for Item, Fluid, and Chemical channels.
 Energy and Source channels do not read filter slots for matching.

+## Channel Naming

+Each channel can be given a custom name.
+This is a label only and does not affect transfer logic.